rcifw/rcifw.github.io/docs/getting-started/slurm-basics.md

 ### Job array ###
 If you have tens or hundreds of independent jobs needed to run, job array offers the feature to write a single batch script and easily submit these tens of hundreds of jobs for you.

-In Slurm, `SLURM_ARRAY_TASK_ID` variable is used the track the job array IDs, which basically tracks tens or hundreds of jobs you submitted to run.\n\n\nTo use job array, typically you would create a text file containing a list of your input files sequentially for all your jobs, *input_files.txt*.
+In Slurm, `SLURM_ARRAY_TASK_ID` variable is used the track the job array IDs, which basically tracks tens or hundreds of jobs you submitted to run.
+To use job array, typically you would create a text file containing a list of your input files sequentially for all your jobs, *input_files.txt*.
 In combination with `SLURM_ARRAY_TASK_ID` variable,  Slurm can loop through input files for your jobs one by one.

 To declare using job array, you would number your jobs, typically starting from 1.